nehalecky/CS7637-Knowledge-Based-AI/09_Case_Based_Reasoning_When__.md

 ## Case Adaptation

-A slight tweaking of an existing case (problem and solution), that allows to solve the existing problem.
+A slight tweaking of a retrieved case (problem and solution), that allows to solve the existing problem.

 ### by Model of the World

+- **Example 1**: Search using a map (the model), to find navigation from *doctor* to *resturant*.
+- **Example 2**: an API for interacting with language: Python's API is likely similar to Java's, and one can leverage the Java API (a model) to translate the implementation from Python to Java.

 ### by Recursive Reasoning